deadlyvipers/dojo_rules/introduction.md

-on my way to becoming a github Master
+On my way to becoming a GitHub Master.
+I love Ruby and JavaScript.